Government and politics of Seattle

 Seattle is a charter city in the U.S. state of Washington with a mayor–council form of government.
 The Mayor of Seattle is head of the executive branch of city government, and the Seattle City Council, led by a Council President, is the legislative branch.

 The mayor of Seattle and two of the nine members of the Seattle City Council are elected at large, rather than by geographic subdivisions.
 The remaining seven council positions are elected based on the city's seven council districts.
 The only other elected offices are the city attorney and Municipal Court judges.
 All offices are non-partisan.
 Seattle is a predominantly liberal city and tends to elect left-leaning politicians to office.
-Bruce Harrell was elected as Mayor of Seattle in a municipal election on November 2, 2021, becoming the second Black mayor after Norm Rice, and first-ever of Asian descent.
+Katie Wilson was elected as Mayor of Seattle in a municipal election in November 2025.

 Government

 The city government provides more utilities than many cities; either running the whole operation, such as the water and electricity services, or handling the billing and administration, but contracting out the rest of the operations, like trash and recycling collections.